pakal/rsfile/README.rst

 Its goal is to provide a cross-platform, reliable, and comprehensive synchronous file I/O API, with advanced features like fine-grained opening modes, shared/exclusive file record locking, thread-safety, cache synchronization, file descriptor inheritability, and handy stat getters (size, inode, times...).

+Locking is performed using actual file locking capabilities of the OS, not by using separate files/directories as locking markers, or other fragile gimmicks.

 ..
 END OF PART KINDA SHARED WITH SPHINX DOC INDEX ..

 Possible use cases for this library: concurrently writing to logs without ending up with garbled data, manipulating sensitive data like disk-based databases, synchronizing heterogeneous producer/consumer processes when multiprocessing semaphores aren't an option...